-Effective beginning in the fourth quarter of 2013, directors of our company are eligible to participate in the Qurate Retail, Inc. Nonemployee Director Deferred Compensation Plan (the director deferred compensation plan), pursuant to which eligible directors of our company can elect to defer all or any portion of their annual cash fees that they would otherwise be entitled to receive.
-The deferral of such annual cash fees shall be effected by a reduction in the quarterly payment of such annual cash fees by the percentage specified in the director's election.
-Elections are required to be made in advance of certain deadlines, which generally must be on or before the close of business on December 31 of the year prior to the year to which the director's election will apply, and elections must include the form of distribution, such as a lump-sum payment or substantially equal installments over a period not to exceed ten years.
+Effective beginning in the fourth quarter of 2013, directors of our company were eligible to participate in the Qurate Retail, Inc. Nonemployee Director Deferred Compensation Plan (the director deferred compensation plan), pursuant to which eligible directors of our company could elect to defer all or any portion of their annual cash fees that they would otherwise be entitled to receive.
+The deferral of such annual cash fees shall was effected by a reduction in the quarterly payment of such annual cash fees by the percentage specified in the director's election.
+Elections were required to be made in advance of certain deadlines, which generally were on or before the close of business on December 31 of the year prior to the year to which the director's election would apply, and elections included the form of distribution, such as a lump-sum payment or substantially equal installments over a period not to exceed ten years.
 Compensation deferred under the director deferred compensation plan that otherwise would have been received prior to 2015 would earn interest income at the rate of 9% per annum, compounded quarterly, for the period of the deferral.
 Compensation deferred under the director deferred compensation plan that otherwise would have been received on or after January 1, 2015 will earn interest income at a rate that is intended to approximate our company's general cost of 10-year debt.
-For 2019, 2020 and 2021, the rate was 7.0%, 6.75% and 6.5%, respectively.
+For 2021, 2022 and 2023, the rate was, and is 6.5%, 6.5% and 9.125%, respectively.